 Technical Analysis

-This vulnerability involves a race condition (CWE-362) in the Windows Ancillary Function Driver for WinSock in Windows 10 Version 1607 (build 10.0.14393.0).
-Improper synchronization of concurrent execution using shared resources can be exploited by a local attacker with some privileges to elevate their privileges further.
-The issue is recognized by Microsoft and has an official patch available.
-The CVSS 3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, requiring high attack complexity and low privileges but no user interaction.
+This vulnerability involves a concurrent execution issue (race condition) in the Windows Ancillary Function Driver for WinSock on Windows 10 Version 1607 (build 10.0.14393.0).
+Improper synchronization of shared resources can be exploited by an authorized local attacker to elevate privileges.
+The CVSS v3.1 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability.
+Microsoft has published an official fix to address this vulnerability.

 Potential Impact

-An authorized local attacker can exploit this race condition vulnerability to elevate privileges on the affected Windows 10 Version 1607 system.
-This could lead to full system compromise, affecting confidentiality, integrity, and availability of the system.
+An authorized local attacker can exploit this race condition to elevate their privileges on the affected system, potentially gaining higher-level access and control.
+The vulnerability impacts confidentiality, integrity, and availability of the system.
 There are no known exploits in the wild at this time.

 Mitigation Recommendations